MehyarBelal/Movie-Time/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This single-page application takes advantage of The Movie DB API to show various movies ranging from now playing in theatres, upcoming, trending, top-rating, and much more.

 Using The Movie DB API this single-page applications allows a user to view movie information including reviews and trailers.
 A user can view now playing in theatres, up coming, trending and top-rating and more.

 ### Built With